Katorma/jtmrm/README.md

   If you want to work on this project, you must first download the Unity editor.
   This game was made on Unity version 2019.4.9f1.
   The game consists of 3 scenes: MainMenu, test, and Credits.
 (SampleScene contains our prototype).
-  To edit various objects in these scenes in the Unity editor:
+  To edit various objects in these scenes in the Unity editor:<br>
     1) Select the scene that you want to alter.<br>
     2) In the hierarchy, select the game object you will change.<br>
     3) In the inspector, you can add components or change visible variables as desired. </p>